togwand/nixos/README.md

 9. Test different app launcher and file browser (lack of features on current ones)
 10. Keep working on hyprland desktop (check useful utilities page and awersome hyprland repo)

-### ISO
-Installation media environments with tools for installation and recovery

-TODO:
-1. Setup a second beefier environment which is more comfortable for navigation (maybe including browser, etc)

-#### minimal
-tty + nixos-installer configuration for a fast and easy installation

 ## Scripts
-They become binaries by using NixOS writeScriptBin (custom shebang) & overlays (very modular)

-### Bash
+Code not written in nix used as inputs for a nix overlays + writeScriptBin module

 #### shell-manager
-An interactive NixOS shell command manager
+An interactive shell command manager

 TODO:
 1. Upgrade help section and add manpage/documentation